GermanCodeEngineer/py-pmp-manip/docs/second_repr.md

 )
 ```
 ### Notes
-* The "&sensing::answer" and "sensing::timer" monitor is not shown and therefore not shown in the image.
+* The "&sensing::answer" and "&sensing::timer" monitor is not shown and therefore not shown in the image.
 * The keys of `dropdowns` always match with the sqaure brackets (e.g. `[DROPDOWN]`) in the opcode.